npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ### Git and GitHub Workflow Verification

-If you can see your updated README.md file in your repository on GitHub with your changes, congratulations!
-You've successfully completed the full git/GitHub workflow.
+If you can see your updated README.md file in your GitHub repository with your changes, congratulations!
+You've completed the full git/GitHub workflow.
 You now know how to:
 - Create repositories on GitHub
 - Clone them to your local environment
 - Make changes and push them back
 - Sync your work between local and remote copies of your repository

-This workflow is exactly what you'll use for your AI Club project throughout the term.
+This workflow is precisely what you'll use for your AI Club project throughout the term.

 ## <a id="vsc"></a> Visual Studio Code Setup
 How to download VSC, what extensions to download (Python, Jupyter, remote SSH, PyLance if it doesn't come with Python)